wikilinks/neleval/README.md

 Python evaluation scripts for [TAC](http://www.nist.gov/tac/) entity linking and related wikification, named entity disambiguation, and within- and cross-document coreference tasks.

 It aims for **fast** and **flexible** coreference resolution and **sophisticated** named entity recognition evaluation, such as partial scores for partial overlap between gold and system mentions.
 CEAF, in particular, is much faster to calculate here than in the [CoNLL-11/12 scorer](https://github.com/conll/reference-coreference-scorers).
-It boasts features such as [configurable metrics](https://github.com/wikilinks/neleval/wiki/Cheatsheet); accounting for or ignoring cross-document coreference (see the `evaluate --by-doc` flag); and bootstrap-based confidence interval calculation for document-wise evaluation metrics.
+It boasts features such as [configurable metrics](https://github.com/wikilinks/neleval/wiki/Cheatsheet); accounting for or ignoring cross-document coreference (see the `evaluate --by-doc` flag); plotting to compare evaluation by system, measure and corpus subset; and bootstrap-based confidence interval calculation for document-wise evaluation metrics.

 Requires that `python` (2.7, with Py3k support experimental/partial) be installed on your system with `numpy` (and preferably `scipy` for fast CEAF calculation) and `joblib`. `matplotlib` is required for the `plot-systems` command.